 So why are we leaving??
 Well, lots of reasons.
 Mainly for Daniel’s work; mostly to be closer to family and friends for this stage of our lives.
 We do not talk in terms of leaving forever though.
-“Forever” makes me feel squirrely and claustrophobic.
-But we do need to regroup some.
-And home in Canada has turned out to be the place where we can do that for awhile.
+The thought of living in one place forever feels suffocating for me, and uncomfortable.
+But we do need to regroup some, and home in Canada has turned out to be the place where we can do just that… for now.

 According to Diaz,